apache/arrow-nanoarrow/dev/release/README.md

 # not skip verifying signatures, just allows errors for unsupported entries in
 # the global Arrow KEYS file.
 export NANOARROW_ACCEPT_IMPORT_GPG_KEYS_ERROR=1

+# System Python on centos7 is not new enough to support the Python package
+export TEST_PYTHON=0
 ```

 ### Big endian